houdiniss/React-learning-Projects/README.md

   * Redux DevTools.

 ### Other:
-  * Custom Hooks for HTTP data fetching from a DB.
+  * Custom Hooks for HTTP requests.
   * Portals and Modals
   * Custom Error handling for better UX.
   * Forms and Form Input validation.